Causal Modeling for Fairness in Dynamical Systems: Background

+Alternatively, we can intervene directly on the structural equation governing $T$ (Fig.~\ref{fig:scm-treatment-interv-2}), resulting in model $\mathcal{M}^{do(f_T \rightarrow \pi)}$ with distribution $p^{do(f_T \rightarrow \pi)}$.
+When an intervention manipulates a structural equation corresponding to a decision maker's policy, we call this a \emph{policy intervention}.
+Accordingly, we denote the structural equation under intervention as $\pi$ to emphasize that it represents the decision maker's policy, distinct from the structural $f_T$ present during the previous collection of observational data (which in turn could also be referred to as a policy, say $f_T = \pi_{\text{Hist}}$).

-First we introduce the relevant causal machinery for policy evaluations.
-In Section~\ref{sec:background}, we discussed how to intervene with the \textit{do}-operation to set a variable's value to some constant (e.g. $do(T) = t$).
-However, off-policy evaluation requires a slightly different tool, which we will call a \textit{policy intervention}.
-We can think of a policy intervention as intervening not on a node's value, but on a structural equation's value.
-Consider the SCM in Figure~\ref{fig:scm-contextual-bandit-base}, with action $A$ defined by the structural equation $A = f_A(U_c, U_a)$.
-To estimate the expected value of $O$ under an action value of $A = 1$, we specify our intervention with $do(A = 1)$, which replaces the structural equation $f_A$ with a constant value of 1, cutting all arrows into $A$ in the SCM (analogous to Figure~\ref{fig:scm-treatment-interv-1}).
-However, to estimate the expected value of $O$ under a new treatment \textit{policy} $\hat{f}_A$ (say, $A = 1$ iff $U_c < \frac{1}{2}$), then we specify our intervention with $do(f_A \rightarrow \hat{f}_A)$, and the estimand would be $\mathbbm{E}_{p^{do(f_A \rightarrow \hat{f}_A)}}[Y]$ (analogous to Figure~\ref{fig:scm-treatment-interv-2}).
-In general, to denote the expected value of a variable $\mathcal{U}$ under a target policy $\hat \pi$ which intervenes on a variable $V$, we write $\mathbbm{E}_{p^{do(f_V \rightarrow \hat{\pi})}}[\mathcal{U}]$.
+Consider an observational dataset generated by some historical policy $\pi_{\text{Hist}}$.
+We may wish to know the expected outcome for some policy $\pi \neq \pi_{\text{Hist}}$, but cannot directly test $\pi$ in the world ourselves.
+This \emph{off-policy evaluation} problem is particularly important in fairness contexts, where running a candidate policy in the world is frequently impossible due to ethical or practical reasons.
+In an SCM, off-policy evaluation constitutes estimating expected outcomes under a policy intervention.
+In the example from Fig.~\ref{fig:scm-treatment-interv-2}, to estimate the expected value of $Y$ under a new policy $\pi$, we specify our intervention with $do(f_T \rightarrow \pi)$, and the estimand would be $\mathds{E}_{p^{do(f_T \rightarrow \pi)}}[Y]$.
+In general, to denote the expected value of a variable $\mathcal{U}$ under a target policy $\hat \pi$ which intervenes on a variable $V$, we write $\mathds{E}_{p^{do(f_V \rightarrow \hat{\pi})}}[\mathcal{U}]$.